Septic Tank Elimination Program

 Sanitary sewer lateral connection permits will not be granted until after the Connection Fee Calculation Worksheet is completed and submitted for review.
 Review of this worksheet may result in a delay of one to five business days for the issuance of the sanitary sewer lateral permit.
 All fees must be paid to the Department of Code Enforcement prior to issuance of the permit.
 All other permitting fees and charges still apply.

-Once your home is connected to the sewer, you will begin receiving a monthly sewer bill from Citizens Water.
+Once your home is connected to the sewer, you will begin receiving a monthly sewer bill from Citizens Energy Group.

 STEP General Information

 STEP General FAQs